Please, read our CONFERENCE TERMS AND CONDITIONS here

 - detailed information on the schedule of presentations will be provided later

 - articles will appear in the peer-reviewed monograph at the turn of October / November 2020.
 The monograph will be sent for evaluation by Clarivate Analytics (formerly Thomson Reuters) and after a positive evaluation, included in the Web of Science Core Collection database.
-Previous Volume 8 - Volume 16 have been indexed so far.
-The current one is now under evaluation.
+Previous Volumes 8 - Volume 17 have been indexed so far.
+The current one is usually under evaluation.

 Declaration for Authors